adambard/learnxinyminutes-docs/python.html.markdown

 ## 2. Variables and Collections
 ####################################################

-# Printing is pretty easy
+# Python has a print function, available in versions 2.7 and 3...
-print "I'm Python.
-Nice to meet you!"
+print("I'm Python.
+Nice to meet you!")
+# and an older print statement, in all 2.x versions but removed from 3.
+print "I'm also Python!"

 # No need to declare variables before assigning to them.